aleex42/Collectd-Plugins-NetApp/README.md

 Disk Busy, Flash Pool Hit-Ratio and Volume Latency are using custom RRDtool-Types.

-For more information see the custom_types.db
+For more information see the custom-types.db

 --
 LICENSE AND COPYRIGHT